cs3450group2/group2/README.md

 # Unit testing instructions

-Unit tests are located in files prefixed with `test_`.
-Tests can be run by executing `./manage.py test`.
+Unit tests are contained in the tests.py file in the repository.
+These can be run by entering the repository then typing the following:
+`bash $ python manage.py test`

 # System testing instructions